6 Ways To Sell Your Unwanted Stuff For Money

 You get to bargain with your customers for a better price and also mix around with the local community.
 Only thing is some of the car boot sales are in open parking lot spaces with no shade and the heat can be annoying.
 Bring your umbrella and plenty of water.

 Here are some of the on-going car boot sales in Klang Valley:

 Located in Jalan Ipoh, Kuala Lumpur, Chai & Chai has been operating for more than 35 years.
 They buy and sell used electrical and household items including office furniture, used computers, used electronics, used machinery, and used household furniture.

-If you are looking to sell any items that are included in their catalog, you should make sure it is still in its good shape and functional before visiting the shop.
+If you are looking to sell any items that are included in their catalogue, you should make sure it is still in good shape and functional before visiting the shop.
 Learn more about the trading shop here.

 This company usually trades used furnitures such as sofas, cupboards, bed frames and more!
 You can get in touch with them in the following ways to save more time when selling your unwanted items:

 - Take a picture of the items that you are planning to sell with your mobile phone